topleft/react-boiler-with-auth/blog/auth.md

 ### Frame out tests

-If we satisfy all of these we should ave a pretty solid auth system.
+If we satisfy all of these we should have a pretty solid auth system.

 ```js